Xyclade/barbot/README.md

 ## Community help
 The Barbot Slack group is your first stop for questions and advice about building your own Barbot.
 You can join the Barbot Slack group [here](https://openbarbot.herokuapp.com).

+##Troubleshooting

+* The maestro keeps blinking yellow constantly with a second interval and pouring does not work
+Solution: Download the latest firmware (1.0.3 at this time) from the [Pololu website](https://www.pololu.com/docs/0J40/all#4.f) and upgrade the fimrware using the Maestro control center.
+Then set the Serial settingsto UART Fixed aud Rate (9600) and you should be good to go.

 ## Credits and special thanks
 * [Visma Lietuva Techies Club](https://www.visma.lt) for support and supplying all needed parts
 * [Edmundas Rakauskas](https://github.com/Edmu) for contributing to the project